 How Can I Sign Up?

 Please email us at if you would like access to the playlist.
-We will send you a link to the playlist to watch these helpful videos on various topics such as internships, resumes, college admissions, college essays, leaders in STEM, and more!
+We will send you a link to the playlist to watch these helpful videos on various topics such as internships, resumes, college admissions, leaders in STEM, and more!

 Introducing Our 2020 Panelists

 We are so excited to announce our 34 panelists!